 I like Live Free MD’s philosophy on money, and you should head over to his blog if for no other reason than to read about how he paid off $400,000 in debt in a few short years.

-His post on Financial Independence being a continuum was a fun read that laid out fairly specifically his goals at different stages of his net worth.
+His post on Financial Independence being a continuum was a fun read.
+It laid out specific goals he has at different stages of his net worth.
 He is absolutely dedicated to reaching FI, and it was interesting to see how he laid out specifics for what he would do at each stage, especially in regards to how much vacation he would allow himself if he was at $0 net worth vs. $500k net worth and beyond.

 One decision we made (albeit a little late) in regards to our careers was to leave the bright lights of the city and move to a more rural location.
 When our early jobs weren’t working out the way we wanted them to, we made a choice: Go where the money was.